 This legislation provides a reduced tuition rate to combat veterans who meet the established criteria and provide Jefferson College with the required documentation.
 A "combat veteran" for the purposes of this act is defined as a person who served in armed combat after September 11, 2001; who was a Missouri resident when first entering the military; and who was discharged from military service under honorable conditions.
-For a more detailed description of the program requirements or for other questions, contact Enrollment Services at (636)481-3285/797-3000, ext.
-3285.
+For a more detailed description of the program requirements or for other questions, contact Enrollment Services at 636-481-3207.